Keycloak with NetBird Self-Hosted

 - Ensure the redirect URI matches exactly what's configured

-- For connector: Use the exact URL from the NetBird success modal
+- Use the exact URL from the NetBird success modal

 "Invalid token" errors